Margery Wolf: Career

-She started her career in 1955 when she became a research assistant to William Lambert, a social psychologist.
-She also worked under other anthropologists who mentored her and recognized her talent.
+In 1955 she became a research assistant to William Lambert, a social psychologist.
+She also worked under other anthropologists who recognized her talent and mentored her.
 Later in her career, she became the professor of the Department of Anthropology at the University of Iowa.
 She was also the secretary of the American Anthropological Association.
 Throughout her career, she wrote books about her experiences.
 Her first book, The House of Lim: A Study of a Chinese Farm Family, published in 1968, was about her time in Taiwan.
 This became her best known book.
 Later in her life she was hired by the University of Iowa as a Full Professor of Anthropology and Chair of the Women's Studies Program.
 She retired from the University of Iowa in 2001.

-Women and the family in rural Taiwan was published in 1972 and examined the ways in which rural Taiwanese women manipulate men and other women in pursuit of their personal goals.
+Women and the family in rural Taiwan was published in 1972 and examined the ways in which rural Taiwanese women related to men and other women in pursuit of their personal goals.
 Her 1986 book The Revolution Postponed: Women in Contemporary China explored the extent to which revolutionary communist China fulfilled the end of women's secondary role in legal, political, social and economic life.
 A Tale Thrice Told: Feminism, Postmodernism and Ethnographic Responsibility, which dates from 1992, was Wolf's response to the methodological issues raised by feminist and postmodernist critics of traditional ethnography.